 - Contact a pony trekking or horse riding centre that cater for all abilities

-- Horse riders are welcome on the dedicated 65 miles (104km) of off road trails in the Peak District.
+- Horse riders are welcome on the dedicated 65 miles (104km) of off road shared use trails in the Peak District.
 They are ideal for those who wish to relax and soak up the scenery at any time of year, whilst the bridleway network opens up opportunities for the more adventurous.

 - Hartington Station on the Tissington Trail and Torside car park on the Longdendale Trail provide horse box parking and tethering facilities